Black Knight (pinball): Design

-This game is known for its two-level playfield (a first for a pinball game), and introduced the patented "Magna-Save", in which a player-controlled magnet is used to prevent outlane drains.
-This was first of a series of four games that were both two-level and featured magna-save.
-The later games (Jungle Lord, Pharaoh, Solar Fire, Grand Lizard) feature a variable type magna-save in that the magnet is energized as long as the player likes (up to the time they have earned); on Black Knight the machine controls the magnet time (adjustable by the operator from three to ten seconds).
-Magna-save was activated by pressing one of two buttons placed on each side of the cabinet, just above the flipper buttons.
-The sequel to Black Knight abandoned the variable magna-save which had become standard at that point and reverted to a fixed time.
-Balls drained down the outlane in spite of using magna-save caused the machine to laugh at the player, reinforcing the theme of the game as an evil knight vs. the player.
+The game introduced the patented "Magna-Save", in which a player-controlled magnet is used to prevent outlane drains.
+This is first of a series of four games in 1980/1 that are both two-level and feature magna-save, with the other games called Jungle Lord, Pharaoh, and Solar Fire.
+When activated the machine controls the time the electro-magnets of magna-save are active (adjustable by the operator from three to nine seconds).
+Magna-save is activated by the player pressing one of two buttons placed on each side of the cabinet, just above the flipper buttons.
+When a ball drains down the outlane in spite of using magna-save, the machine laughs at the player, reinforcing the theme of the game as an evil knight vs. the player.